zakare/ansible-gcp-CI/Readme.md

 ansible-playbook -i ../prod.ini concourse-web.yml
 ```
 - All credentials/secrets required by concourse are stored in vault with postfix ``*_enc.yml`
-- Jenkins User is located in group_vars/concourse-web/concourse.yml and Password is encrypted and located in group_vars/concourse-web/concourse_enc.yml (emad/pass1) very secure :)
+- Concourse User is located in group_vars/concourse-web/concourse.yml and Password is encrypted and located in group_vars/concourse-web/concourse_enc.yml (emad/pass1) very secure :)

 Concourse is easy to automate and all pipelines are described as code.
 Each task runs in a separate container.
 On the long run it makes maintenance much easier.